 United States District Judge

-NOTIFICATION OF AVAILABLE OPTION TO RESCIND CERTAIN CONTRACTS
+EXHIBIT A NOTIFICATION OF AVAILABLE OPTION TO RESCIND CERTAIN CONTRACTS

 Gemstar-TV Guide International, Inc. and TV Guide, Inc. ("TV Guide") (collectively "Gemstar") have consented to the entry of the attached proposed Final Judgment to resolve a civil suit brought by the Antitrust Division of the Department of Justice.
 Under the proposed Final Judgment, Gemstar is required to permit your company to terminate, without penalty, the IPG agreement your company entered into with TV Guide between June 10, 1999 and July 12, 2000.
 Your company has the sole option to terminate its agreement with Gemstar so long as it makes its election no later than nine calendar months after February 6, 2003, which is the date that the proposed Final Judgment was filed with the Court.
 Please note that your option to terminate begins immediately and does not require final entry of the proposed Final Judgment.

 You may exercise this option to terminate the contract by sending a letter to that effect to Gemstar at the following address:

 Stephen H. Kay, Esq.

 135 North Los Robles Avenue, Suite 800